Here’s a little secret.

 One final word.

-There is rolling stock that features various cleaning mechanisms held between, or in front the wheels, that reportedly clean the track as they’re pulled around.
+There is rolling stock that features various cleaning mechanisms held between or in front of the wheels, that reportedly clean the track as they’re pulled around.
 Maybe it’s just me but I’ve never really found these very effective.
 I’ve heard of others being very happy with them but they haven’t worked for me and hence not including them here.
 As always, by all means, give them a go and let me know your experiences.